UN expert says Myanmar imported $1 billion in arms since coup, much of it from Russia and China - KTVZ

 Battles between the military and resistance groups unfold daily across the country.

-Airstrikes and ground attacks on what the military calls “terrorist” targets occur regularly and have killed thousands of civilians, often including children.
+Airstrikes and ground attacks on what the military calls “terrorist” targets occur regularly and have killed thousands of civilians, often including children, according to monitoring group.

 Whole villages have been burned down by junta soldiers and schools, clinics and hospitals destroyed as a result of the attacks, according to local monitoring groups.